jkgoya/meld-hello-meld/hello-meld-5/20210430-retrospective-review.md

 ### 2. "Gather data": summarise what we did, and any particular issues that were noted (GK, MS)

-(a) selectable-score-demo to hello meld framework as hello-meld-4.
+a. selectable-score-demo to hello meld framework as hello-meld-4.
 Familiarization with code and supporting environment.

     MS notes: selectable score relies on a drag-select app, which sometimes throws up errors.